RickFlinn/data-structures-and-algorithms/Data-Structures/Graph/README.md

 Graphs are a fundamental structure in Computer Science, and can be described as the parent of all other data structures.
 Graphs have Nodes containing values, and Nodes have connections to other Nodes in the Graph; however, there are no limitations on which Nodes can be linked together, and how.
 Indeed, not all Node clusters must be contiguous in a Graph.
 This means that Graphs must contain explicit information for the "adjacencies" in the Graph, or connections between Nodes.
 In addition, some Graphs assign "weights" to these connections.

+#### Breadth First Traversal (hereafter "BFT")
+Add a method to this implementation that performs a breadth-first traversal of the graph, returning a collection of Nodes in the order they were traversed.

 ## Approach and Efficiency
 The first question I had to answer with my implementation was how I was going to store information on adjacencies for each Node.